New circuit 2020 : The Diamond Circle in Iceland

 By the way, this water is naturally hot, but it’s unfortunately forbidden to take a bath in it.
 This is because the area is still very active, and water can become really hot without notice and can harm you if you’re in.

-But this takes nothing from the beauty of the place, so when you’re around Lake Myvatn, do a quick stop to Grjotagja cave!
+But this takes nothing from the beauty of the place, so when you’re around Lake Myvatn, do make a quick stop to Grjotagja cave!

 Photo: Julien Chatelain - Grjótagjá - Flickr - No changes have been made